papernotes/Reddit-OriginalPostSearcher/README.md

 *submission title with link*
 ```
 ## FAQ
-**What's the point of this bot?**
+**What's the purpose of this bot?**
 The bot's purpose is to provide a sort of convenience and sourcing tool for x-posts that occur daily on Reddit.
 With this bot's comments, the referenced post in an x-post and its author is credited.
 It also helps save a few clicks, especially for mobile users.

-**How does it work?**
-Basically, the bot looks to find any submission with that might be an x-post, tries to see if it can find the original submission in the subreddit mentioned in the title *e.g. Title of post! (xpost from /r/specific_subreddit)*, and comments to the x-post the title of original submission, the author of that submission, its subreddit, and a link to the original submission.
-The bot is hosted on Heroku.

-**What's the point if there's the "other discussions" tab?**
+**Isn't this useless if there's the "other discussions" tab?**
 I actually did not realize that there was an "other discussions" tab until it was pointed out when this bot was commenting.
 At that point, I thought that there was actually no point for this bot due to that tab.
-However, I had a lot of positive reception (futher down the page) and there was the benefit of providing a quick link for mobile users.
+However, I had a lot of positive reception (see below) and there was the benefit of providing a quick link for mobile users.
 With that, I decided to continue development of the bot, saving Redditors a few clicks and providing proper crediting.

+**How does it work?**
+Generally speaking, the bot looks to find any submission with that might be an x-post, tries to see if it can find the original submission in the subreddit mentioned in the title *e.g. Title of post! (xpost from /r/specific_subreddit)*, and comments to the x-post the title of original submission, the author of that submission, its subreddit, and a link to the original submission.
+The bot is hosted on Heroku.

+**How does the bot search for the original post?**
+I, funnily enough, ended up using the "other discussions", along with several other tiers of searching with PRAW for the bot's code.
+First, the bot checks the user's previous history, and if that fails, the bot checks the "other discussions" tab.
+If that fails as well, the bot will look through the referenced subreddit in the title of the x-post and search through the *Hot* and *New* tabs of the subreddit.
+By that time, the bot will hopefully find the post and comment.

+**What if the x-post author provided the source in the comments already?**
+The bot has a check just for that!
+If it doesn't find a possible source in the comments, the bot will go through the process of searching for the original post.
+By that time, however, the author may have provided the source as well.

 **What about brigading for subreddits that require "np" links?**
 There is a list of subreddits that the bot provides "np" links -  [nopart.py](https://github.com/papernotes/Reddit-OriginalPostSearcher/blob/master/nopart.py)
 There is also a list of subreddits that the bot will not comment to -  [ignoredSubs.py](https://github.com/papernotes/Reddit-OriginalPostSearcher/blob/master/ignoredSubs.py)

 **Can I provide a suggestion?**
 Of course!
-PM [/u/OriginalPostSearcher](https://www.reddit.com/user/OriginalPostSearcher/), and I'll be happy to look into it.
+PM [/u/OriginalPostSearcher](https://www.reddit.com/message/compose/?to=OriginalPostSearcher), and I'll be happy to look into it.

 # Reception
 ### Positive